peterdemin/peterdemin.github.io/source/12_articles/82-build-on-push.md

 I'll keep the VM running at all times and preserve the build files so it can run incrementally.
 I'll also ship the build artifact through git, which should be much faster then a complete artifact every time.

+And I'll have a mirror VPS to open a can of HTTPS certificate synchronization worms.

 ## Virtual Machine